Ekulu River

 The River Ekulu is a 25 km long river and the largest body of water in the city of Enugu in Enugu State, southeastern Nigeria, and it originates in the same city as well.

-River Ekulu (River Ekulu) is a stream (class H - Hydrographic) in Nigeria Africa with the region font code of Africa/Middle East.

-Its coordinates are 6°25'0"N and 7°36'0" E in DMS (Degrees Minutes Seconds) or 6.41667 and 7.6 (in decimal).
-Its UTM position is LN40 and its Joint Operation Graphics reference is NB32-06 code of Africa/Middle East.

 Pollution

 The Ekulu River basin is entirely within the built-up areas of Enugu and as a result, a wide range of economic and human activities generate pollutants that pollute the river on a daily basis as the river serves as a contains wastewater.